Preference Learning in School Choice Problems: Equilibrium Analysis

-We first analyze the equilibrium under costless information acquisition, $\mu=0$.
-This case corresponds to the standard matching models in which a student knows her preferences and the distribution of others'.
-For any given mechanism, any symmetric equilibrium strategy must be a shifted unit-step function:
+We study the case of free information acquisition, where $\mu=0$.
+This corresponds to a standard model where a student knows her own preferences.
+For any mechanism $\Gamma \in \{\text{Boston}, \text{DA}\}$, an equilibrium strategy must be